Latest State of the Internet report shows attack traffic originating from 195 countries or regions

 In the third quarter, more than 615 million unique IPv4 addresses from 239 countries/regions connected to the Akamai platform - 1.8 percent more than the second quarter, and 15 percent more than in the third quarter of 2010.
 Nearly 200 countries/regions saw year-over-year growth, with Brazil, Italy, and China all experiencing growth of 25 percent or more.

 As more end-user networks roll out native IPv6 connectivity to their subscribers, and as more and more popular content is made available over IPv6, the number of unique IPv4 addresses making requests to Akamai from a given network provider may decline.
-Over the long-term, we expect measurements to show movement of unique addresses from IPv4-based to IPv6-based.
+Over the long-Replacement, we expect measurements to show movement of unique addresses from IPv4-based to IPv6-based.

 Average connection speeds on known mobile providers ranged from 6.1 Mbps down to 327 kbps, while average peak connection speeds in the quarter ranged from 22.2 Mbps to 1.4 Mbps.
 Looking at mobile content consumption, users on nine mobile providers consumed on average more than one gigabyte (1 GB) of content from Akamai per month, while users on an additional 75 mobile providers downloaded more than 100 MB of content per month.
 In addition, based on data collected by Ericsson, mobile data traffic continued to double on a year-over-year basis, and grew 18 percent between the second and third quarters of 2011.